Louise.

 I structured encounters into a single vertical flow: context leads into insights, then next steps, then operational outputs like prescriptions or billing actions.
 A persistent right-side panel keeps cycle status, alerts, and ongoing treatments visible throughout.

-🔍 Click to zoom
+π Click any image to zoom

-💰 Billing
+Billing

 Billing was fragmented across invoices, insurance responses, and third-party financing providers.
 Clinic staff had no single place to understand where a patient stood financially.